ekaktusz/ekaktusz.github.io/about.md

 <img src="/images/sajat_kep.png" height="300" class="center"/>
 {: refdef}

-I'm Csaba Ekart, Software Engineer from Budapest, experienced with C++, Python, Java and Linux.
-I'm highly interested in Neural Networks, Computer Vision, Computer Graphics, Android Development, Computer Security and Privacy.
+I'm Csaba Ekart, Software Engineer from Budapest, experienced with C++, Python, Java and Linux (I'm also a huge Lua fan).
+I'm highly interested in Neural Networks, Computer Vision, Computer Graphics and Video Game Development.

+⌨️ I really like mechanical keyboards and capybaras.

 This is my personal page, where I share posts that I think could be useful for others, and projects I'm working on.
+You can reach me on email / Linkedin or any other platform which are linked at the bottom of the page.
+I hope you find what you looking for!
+Have a wonderful day! ☀️